facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 | habitat.task.base_noise| For Rearrangement tasks only.
 Controls the standard deviation of the random normal noise applied to the base's position at the start of an episode.|

 ## Visual Agents
+We define the visual agents as a bundle of sim sensors.
+They are a quick way to specify the visual observation space you need in your environment.
 You can inherit a default agent in your configuration.
 Some sample agents are defined [here](./habitat/simulator/agents/) and are reused in many of our benchmarks.
 To use one of these agents, add
 ```
   - /habitat/simulator/agents@habitat.simulator.agents.main_agent: <the key of the agent>